Aboriginal Cultural Experiences

 Warrang-Bridil | Burswood Park, Optus Stadium Precinct

-SNEAK PEAK: Warrang-Bridil (meaning ‘Enlighten to Acknowledge’ in Nyoongar language), is a new tour company launching in Perth.
-Their first walking tour (60-minutes) ‘Ancient Gateway to a Modern City’ will share Nyoongar culture, heritage, language, traditions and Ceremony with a display of cultural tools and artefacts that have paved the way for modern technology.
+Warrang-Bridil's (meaning ‘Enlighten to Acknowledge’ in Nyoongar language) 60-minute walking tour ‘Ancient Gateway to a Modern City’ will share Nyoongar culture, heritage, language, traditions and Ceremony with a display of cultural tools and artefacts that have paved the way for modern technology.
 Nyoongar cultural influence in Perth’s Optus Stadium Precinct and Matagarup Bridge will also be highlighted.

-With picturesque views across the shores of the spectacular Derbal Yerrigan (Swan River), this tour will be a fascinating look into the past, present and future of Perth’s Aboriginal culture.
+With picturesque views across the shores of the spectacular Derbal Yerrigan (Swan River), this tour is a fascinating look into the past, present and future of Perth’s Aboriginal culture.

 Staying in Perth but keen to explore beyond the city?

 Here's some more Aboriginal cultural tour companies to consider for your next day trip or group getaway: